Avocado - Persea americana

 Fig. 37 magnifying glass

-P. americana Mill.
-United Republic of Tanzania.
+P. americana United Republic of Tanzania

 Avocado bark